nus-cs2103/old-website/README.md

    is ready for review again.
 9. When your code is acceptable, it will be merged to this repo.
 Your fix will be included in the next release of the website.
+10. After your fix is merged, you may wish to create another PR to add your name to the [`CONTRIBUTORS.md`](CONTRIBUTORS.md) file.
+    There is no need to create a corresponding issue for that PR.

 ## Acknowledgements
 Many thanks to our [contributors](CONTRIBUTORS.md).